LaunchCodeEducation/java-web-dev-curriculum/content/controllers-and-routing/reading/controllers-with-forms/_index.md

 {{% /notice %}}

 {{% notice green Question "rocket" %}}
-From the list below, which annotations are applied above a controller method.
+Select all the annotations applied above a controller method from the list below.
 1. `@Controller`

 1. `@GetMapping`